CoinIndexAgency/js-abci/README.md

 # js-abci

 ABCI server for Node.js.
-Supports up to Tendermint version 0.19.
+Supports up to Tendermint version 0.26.4 (Tested OK with 0.27.0)

 ## Usage